 Covid-19 Catch up fund:

 The school will receive £10,480 in Catch-up Premium.
-This will be paid in 4 instalments of £2,620 - two this school year and two instalments in 2021 / 2022.
+This is paid in 4 installments of £2,620 - two in 2020/2021 and two installments in 2021 / 2022.
 We are using the money to provide an extra teacher to teach small groups and individuals as identified by teachers; and to purchase a reading programme (Lexia) for improving reading.

 Complaints from parents of pupils with